Get Help from Bob Vila

 Pre-primed wood molding has been available for many years and is less expensive than pre-painted wood or plastic products.
 It’s a good option if you plan to paint your moldings to match the color you’ve selected for windows, doors, and their casings.

-For more on painting, consider:
+For more on painting and trim, consider: